localgovdrupal/docs/docs/src/content/features/directories.md

 #### The Channel

 OK we're getting somewhere.
 Next up let's create a 'Channel'.
 Remember, the purpose of this channel is to allow users to filter a list of secondary schools by age and location so they can find a school which meets their criteria.
-Here we're going to make use of the _Directory venue_ content type, that comes out-of-the-box with LocalGov Drupal, to represent a school.
+Here we're going to make use of the _Directory organisation_ content type, that comes out-of-the-box with LocalGov Drupal, to represent a school.

 Using the admin menu, navigate to _Add content_ > _Directory_ > _Directory channel_: